Employers’ guide to apprenticeships

 |Higher||4, 5, 6 & 7||Foundation Degree and Above||Yes|

-Hiring an apprentice is a productive and effective way for any business to grow talent and develop a motivated, skilled and qualified workforce.
+Training an apprentice is a productive and effective way for any business to grow talent and develop a motivated, skilled and qualified workforce.
+Eighty-six per cent of employers said apprenticeships developed skills relevant to their organisation and 78% reported improved productivity.

-To find out about how MIRA Technology Institute can help you with apprenticeships contact us.
+To find out about how the MIRA Technology Institute can help you with apprenticeships contact us.